Why You Need a Make-Ahead Roux for Gravy

-Looking for the one way to make sure homemade gravy turns out perfectly for your feast?
-A restaurant chef shares her secret to making perfect, lump-free gravy—every time.
+Want to make sure the homemade gravy turns out perfectly for your Thanksgiving feast?
+A restaurant chef shares her secret to making perfect, lump-free sauce using make-ahead roux for gravy.

-It’s one of those shortcut secrets that restaurant chefs use to speed up ticket times and increase efficiency in the kitchen.
+It’s one of those shortcut secrets used by restaurant chefs to speed up ticket times and increase efficiency in the kitchen.
 I got so used to doing it at work that I started doing it at home!

 Once the roux is made, store it in an air-tight jar in the refrigerator.
 It keeps for a while (and you can also freeze it), so feel free to make a big batch for soups or sauces.

-- For a super thick sauce, use 4 Tbsp. each flour and butter per cup (8 oz.) of liquid.
+- For a super thick sauce: 4 tablespoons flour + 4 tablespoons butter + 1 cup liquid

 All that’s left to do is pour it into a gravy boat and pop it on the table!